 White beans typically have a lighter color than traditional coffee beans, producing coffee that has a lighter color, too: pale beige.

 Some people refer to white coffee as light roast coffee.
 But the two terms aren’t interchangeable.
 You can make light roast coffee with any coffee bean, but you can make white coffee using only white beans.

-In the next section, let’s check out a bit of history behind white coffee.
+In the next section, let’s check out a bit of the history behind white coffee.

 White coffee beans come from Yemen.
 They’re not a type of bean.
 In fact, white coffee beans have been around for centuries.
 But they only started gaining popularity in recent years.

 Yemen is known for its high-quality coffee beans, and Yemeni coffee is among the most expensive coffee in the world.
 The country’s climate and terrain are ideal for growing coffee beans.
 And the beans produced there are known for their unique flavor.

 In Yemen, white coffee is traditionally flavored with a spice mix called hawaij.

 In the next section, check out the differences between white coffee and regular coffee.

 White Coffee vs Regular Coffee